pebblecode/pebblecode.com/README.md

 ### Sandbox

 The sandbox site (http://pebblecode-sandbox.herokuapp.com/) is intended to be a temporary site to show particular changes.
 It is used when you don't intend to push the change to staging or production, but want to show someone else.

-The sandbox site requires authentication with username `pebblecode`, and password `pebblecode`.

 To push to the sandbox